Quill-ToDo/Quill-Todo/CONTRIBUTING.md

 1. Clone repo wherever you'd like

 2. [Set up virtual development environment](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment) named "quill".
-It MUST be named quill if you want to use any of the shortcut scripts we have.
+It MUST be named quill if you want to use any of the shortcut dev-startup-scripts we have.

 3. Install `nvm` (Node version manager)